 If this is the case for you take it easy and give it a couple of days to calm down, then try it again.

-Anyways, here is a video that has some tips you can try out and see what works for you (again don’t be all sad if none work, just stay neutral for now until it calms down).
+Anyways, here is a video with some tips you can try out and see what works for you (again don’t be all sad if none work, just stay neutral for now until it calms down).

 Finally, general movements that you would see in a normal gym routine can be greatly beneficial for numerous reasons (endorphin and hormone release that cause pain relief and antidepressive effects are just a couple good reasons).